-SKIN EXPOSURE: If this product contaminates the skin, immediately begin decontamination with running water.
+SKIN EXPOSURE: If this product contaminates the skin, immediately wash with soap and water.
 Remove exposed or contaminated clothing, taking care not to contaminate eyes.
 Victim must seek immediate medical attention if any adverse exposure symptoms develop.
 EYE EXPOSURE: If this product enters the eyes, open victim's eyes while under gently running water.
 Use sufficient force to open eyelids.
 Have victim "roll" eyes.
 Minimum flushing is for 15 minutes.
 Victim must seek medical attention.

 INHALATION: If vapors, mists, or sprays of this product are inhaled, remove victim to fresh air.
-Victim must seek immediate medical attention if any adverse exposure symptoms develop.
-If necessary, use artificial respiration to support vital functions.
+If not breathing, give artificial respiration.
+If breathing is difficult, give oxygen.
+Get medical attention.